eLearning-BS23/moodle-quizaccess_proctoring/README.md

 - Image can be deleted individually or in bulks
 - Proctoring log report with search facilities
 - Configurable image size and capture interval
 - Face Recognition service(BS).
 [This feature validates the user image with a profile image.
-You can use either Amazon Rekognition or Brainstation Face Recognition service.
+You can use Brainstation Face Recognition service.
 Please contact us(elearning@brainstation-23.com) if you want to obtain API Key for brainstation face recognition service]

 ## Instatllation